 Well let's say that "the union" took place very naturally.
 At the time of the Lomazzo Fuoristrada I was photographer for fashion and for advertising and during my free time I took pictures during the offroad journey.
-Fatale was the meeting with an editor of a 4x4 magazine who asked me for material for an article; from that moment I can say that photography and offroad have "married" and my life as an offroad photojournalist has begun.
+Fatale was the meeting with an editor of an italian print magazine who asked me for material for an article; from that moment I can say that photography and offroad have "married" and my life as an offroad photojournalist has begun.

 Tell us something more about your work ...

 What can I say?
 That I love it and that I can not live without it.
 When I'm traveling around the world photographing events and competitions I feel in my natural habitat.
 If I could, I would spend the whole year on the (off)road and I must consider myself lucky because my family has always supported me.
 Thanks Paola, Stefano and Davide.

 There are really two, and my typical days are very different.
 If I'm in Italy, I spend most of my time in the office editing photographs, writing articles, creating technical articles externally and taking care of OFFROAD Lifestyle.
 When I’m in "mission" everything changes.
 Wake up early to be on the path before the competitors.
 I spend my whole day photographing and then returning to the base in the evening to prepare the images for the publication.
 Here, even if really strenuous because often times are impossible, this is what I really love to do.

 This is why I have to thank fate.
 As when I took my first steps into the world of photography, even in this case I had the good fortune to meet the right and important people.
 In fact it was a colleague of mine who introduced me to Mr. Luis J. A. Wee.
 Yes my first international race was the Rainforest Challenge.

 And after Rainforest Challenge?